-(Advanced EMT), an emergency medical technician (EMT), an emergency medical technician-defibrillator (EMT-D) and an emergency medical responder (EMR) to provide medical services within their scope of practice when authorized by medical protocols or upon order when direct voice communication is maintained and monitored by specific authorized medical personnel.
+(EMT), an emergency medical technician-defibrillator (EMT-D) and an emergency medical responder (EMR) to provide medical services within their scope of practice when authorized by medical protocols or upon order when direct voice communication is maintained and monitored by specific authorized medical personnel.

-The bill would expand the Emergency Medical Services Board (Board) membership to provide include two additional members who are physicians and are actively involved in emergency medical services.
+The bill would expand the Emergency Medical Services Board (Board) membership to include two additional members who are physicians and are actively involved in emergency medical services.
 The rules and regulation authority of the Board in specific areas, among which are licensure fees and requirements for a quality assurance and improvement program for ambulance services, also would be expanded.
 Further, the bill would expand the grounds for disciplinary action against an operator, an attendant, an instructor-coordinator, and a training officer.